 That was it, all I’d gleamed from the official statement and the names, still I had nothing.
 To anyone else this would scream ‘random’.
 But a little bad birdy told me that it was the exact opposite.
 If only I had something I could use, something that would tell me how they died, the times how it was done.
-If it was cartel maybe it was all done at the same time, or maybe there was some guy living in huntington beach with a freezer full of heads.
-Maybe he was making a necklace of ears and pucca shells.
+If it was cartel maybe it was all done at the same time, or maybe there was some guy living in Huntington Beach with a freezer full of heads.
+Maybe he was making a necklace of ears and pukka shells.

 Feeling indelibly stupid despite my Russian hacker ‘skillz’.
 I sighed loud enough to break through the quiet din of the k-pop playing in the Dre beats sitting next to me.
 I shrieked my chair backwards planning to pace and drink soda.
 I got a can from the vending machine in the hall locking eyes with a particularly mean looking prawn cocktail sandwich in the vending machine adjacent.
 I could swear I felt a flutter, some murderous intent, leathery wings, maybe.
 Murderous sandwich.

-I sat back at my little cuby with my soda taking tactical slurps and feeling no more enlightened than before.
+I sat back at my little cubby with my soda taking tactical slurps and feeling no more enlightened than before.
 Just supping this syrupy mixture of liquid carbs trying to imagine the heads bobbing in the water.

 I felt ridiculous, I was playing games, driving some narcissistic fantasy.
 The heads are probably in the belly of a great white or getting balanced on the nose of flipper as we speak.
 Maybe some fisherman caught the whole bunch with a school of grouper.